Inventory Management Overview

 IV.
 Purchase Orders

-Inventory Manager allows you to create and manage Purchase Orders directly from inside Helium 10 for all of the suppliers you’ve added to the Supplier database in Profits.
+Inventory Management allows you to create and manage Purchase Orders directly from inside Helium 10 for all of the suppliers you’ve added to the Suppliers page.

-Clicking on a specific PO, allows you to see where in the shipment process an order is, and to take further actions in relationship to the order.
+Clicking on a specific PO, allows you to see where in the shipment process an order is, and to take further actions in relation to the order.

 V. Inbound and Transfer Shipments